0zack/SI507-HW6/README.md

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

-I would put the character '/' twice like: //comments
+I have to put the character '/' twice for a comment, like: //comments

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**